02 – Erica Roe Streaks at Twickenham.

 16 – Rev. Sun Myung Moon is sentenced to 18 months in prison for tax fraud and obstructing justice.

-20 – As a detachment of the Blues and Royals trot along South Carriage Road in Hyde Park, London, on their way to the colourful guard-changing at Horse Guards Parade, an IRA bomb hidden inside a parked car explodes.
+20 – As a detachment of the Queen’s Life Guard trots along South Carriage Road in Hyde Park, London, on their way to the colourful guard-changing at Horse Guards Parade, an IRA bomb hidden inside a parked car explodes.
 Windows shatter for blocks, flames burst high into the air and nails wrapped around the explosive shoot out like bullets.
-Two guardsmen are killed and 17 spectators injured.
+Four members of the Blues and Royals are killed and 12 soldiers and six civilians are injured.
 Seven Army horses are either killed by the blast or have to be destroyed.

 21 – The Batcave club opens in London’s Dean Street.
 Specimen play the venue’s opening gig.